Al-Azif/ps4-libLog/README.md

 ## About

-A simple "do it all" logging library (PRX) designed for use on the PS4 using the [OpenOrbis Toolchain].
+A simple "do it all" logging library (Static or PRX) designed for use on the PS4 using the [OpenOrbis Toolchain].
 It should be easy enough to follow along with for beginners as it doesn't do anything "fancy," most of it is just conditionals/data formatting, and it's less than 1,000 lines.

 Features include: